-The Conference particularly encourages presentations from practising nurses (including graduate nurses), and provides support for first time speakers who’d like to contribute to the program.
+The Conference particularly encourages presentations from practising nurses (including graduate nurses), and provides guidance and support for first time speakers who’d like to contribute to the program.
 It's held at Melbourne’s Moonee Valley Race Club, a venue chosen for its ease of access to public transport and major arterial roads, plus free onsite parking.

 - Joy Duxbury

 Professor of Mental Health Nursing at the University of Central Lancashire

 Prof. Duxbury reported on a large program in North West England that employs six core strategies to reduce seclusion and restraint.